How Do I Recover From a Concussion?

 In concussion treatment, extreme caution must be exercised to avoid overstimulation of the patient’s brain.
 We’re challenged with proper fuel delivery to the neurons due to the chemical disruptions.
 This deficiency in oxygen and glucose leads to an increase potential of brain fatigue during treatment.

-One of the most common suggestions I give to other providers, especially chiropractors, when working together on concussion cases, is that “less can be more.”
+One of the most common suggestions we provide to patients is that “less can be more.”
 In other words, a more effective and efficient response will be seen with our patients if we recognize and respect the fatigue threshold in our patients and diligently strive to work within its bounds.
-Functional neurologists are specifically trained to recognize brain-based fatigue, offering a safe means of rehabilitation to our concussed patients.

 Home Exercises to Synchronize Brain Activity

-The work that has been done in the doctor’s office will soon be translated into homework exercises for the patient.
+The work that has been done at ONE80 Health will soon be translated into homework exercises for the patient.
 Homework is an extremely valuable component of our concussion treatment plan.
 The brain responds to stimulation differently than muscles do.
 When we want to increase the strength and efficiency of a muscle, we normally exercise that muscle by pushing to complete fatigue.
 When we want to increase the strength of neurons, we push only to the initial point of fatigue.
 By engaging in frequent exercises at home, we can respect this fatigue threshold while offering enough stimulation to rehabilitate the brain.